fionanealon/python-exercises/README.md

-# Exerise 1
+A# Exerise 1

-Please complete the following exercise this week.
+vvPlease complete the following exercise this week.
 In the video lectures this week we ran an example program that calculated the 30th Fibonacci number.
 Change the program to calculate the nth Fibonacci number where n the sum of the first and last letters of your first name as numbers.
 Take A as the number 1, B as 2, C as 3, and so on.
 For example, my name is Ian, so I should calculate the 25th Fibonacci number because I is 9 and n is 14, giving 25 in total.
 Once you calculate the right Fibonacci number for your own name, please post it to the Discussions forum on this page as per my post there.

 ## References